Komdosh/CrackingTheCodingInterview/5-bit-manipulation/README.md

 ## 2. Binary to String

 Given a real number between O and 1 (e.g., 0.72) that is passed in as a double, print the binary representation.
-If the number cannot be represented accurately in binary with at most 32 characters, print "ERROR:'
+If the number cannot be represented accurately in binary with at most 32 characters, print "ERROR:"

 <hr/>